Parrots have sleek, streamlined bodies optimized for flight.

 Your parrot won’t be harmed if it loses a little weight.
-However, the real danger is failing to notice if your parrot has lost a significant amount of weight before you realize that it’s getting skinny.
+However, the real danger is failing to notice that your parrot has lost a significant amount of weight.

 How Much Should A Parrot Weigh?